Personal Insight Questions

 • These questions are about getting to know you better, so be open, reflective, find your individual voice and express it.

-• Freshman Applicants: You will have eight questions to choose from, you must respond to any four of the eight questions.
+• First-Year Applicants: You will have eight questions to choose from, you must respond to any four of the eight questions.
 The questions you choose to answer are entirely up to you.

 • Transfer Applicants: There is one required question you must answer; then you answer three out of seven additional questions.
 Which three of the seven you choose to answer are entirely up to you.